vigilandy/cronEJB/README.md

 # cronEJB
-add support fro cron expression to EJB ScheduleExpression
+add support for cron expression to EJB ScheduleExpression